Discover everything you need to know about sexual health in Switzerland and how to access the various related healthcare services in the country.

 - Federal Office of Public Health – a government website that provides information about all types of diseases and treatments in Switzerland

-- Federal Office of Public Health – provides information about Switzerland’s National Programme for HIV and Other Sexually Transmitted Infections (NPHS)
+- Federal Office of Public Health – provides information about Switzerland’s National Program for HIV and Other Sexually Transmitted Infections (NPHS)